 Each year, Court Theatre’s Artists-in-the-Schools (AIS) initiative partners with six South side high schools to enhance existing theatre arts programs or to create new programs.
 AIS endeavors to cultivate a life-long appreciation for classic theatre, and to nurture fundamental skills such as literacy and teamwork and to build self esteem.

-- Hyde Park Bank High School Performance Festival.
-Court Theatre Teaching Artists work with approximately 250 students per year to prepare monologues for the annual High School Performance Festival.
+- Exelon South Side Youth Performance Fest.
+Court Theatre Teaching Artists work with approximately 250 students per year to prepare monologues for the annual South Side Youth Performance Fest.
 Not only does the festival afford students the chance to demonstrate skills they learn during AIS performance workshops, but for many students, it is also the first time they perform on a stage of any kind.

 - Scenic Design Program.
 Students learn how to analyze a script for scenic elements, create a scenic design, make a model of their design using tools, and present their design to their class and judges at a scenic design competition.